Need a sure-fire way to improve career performance at your organization?

 However, while common in the health sector, many corporate organizations are yet to unlock the power of reflective practice.

-“I don’t see a lot of organisations that actually encourage employees to reflect—or give them time to do it,” Learning by Thinking study author and Harvard Business School Professor Francesca Gino says.
+“I don’t see a lot of organizations that actually encourage employees to reflect—or give them time to do it,” Learning by Thinking study author and Harvard Business School Professor Francesca Gino says.

 Why should companies make employee reflection a priority?